NAVY SEAL ENLISTED GENERAL REQUIREMENTS

 What if my ASVAB score isn't high enough?

 If you are not in the Delayed Entry Program, you will have to wait 30 days before you can re-take the ASVAB.
 The recruiter cannot help you study; you must seek a study guide online or at your local library.
 If you are a Fleet candidate, Navy College offers ASVAB preparation courses you can take while you arrange a re-test with your career counselor.

-The Mechanical Comprehension (MC) score is not waiverable, but the rest of the line score may be waiverable if it is five points or less below the minimum.
+The Mechanical Comprehension (MC) score is not waiverable, but the rest of the line score may be waiverable up to three points per item.

 Waivers are granted on a case-by-case basis.
 The applicant's Navy SEAL PST scores and strength of the overall application package will be used to make a determination of eligibility.
 If you're already in the Navy, submit your conversion package.
 It will be evaluated by the Naval Special Warfare Enlisted Community Manager who will make the final determination.

 The C-SORT is not required for fleet applicants.
 All others must take the Computerized-Special Operations Resilience Test, or C-SORT, is designed to assess a prospective SEAL candidate's mental toughness or resilience.
 The test includes multiple sections designed to assess a prospective candidate's abilities in three areas: